Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 Loading form...

-Saudi Arabia's media and entertainment industry is the largest in the region and one of the fastest-growing globally, benefiting from ongoing policy support, a vast consumer market and rapid expansion of sunrise sectors such as gaming, digital advertising, and live events.
+Saudi Arabia's media and entertainment industry is the largest in the region and one of the fastest-growing globally, benefiting from the government support, vast consumer market and rapid expansion of sunrise sectors such as gaming, digital advertising, and live events.

 This raises the question: what opportunities do these emerging spaces create on the ground?

-Why Global Companies Are Targeting Saudi Arabia’s Booming Gaming Market
+How Can Global Companies Tap Into Saudi Arabia's Booming Gaming Market?

 Data in the Savvy report showed that Saudi Arabia’s gaming market generated $1.19 billion in revenue in 2024, growing at a CAGR of 8.2%.
 By 2028, the sector is projected to be worth $1.64 billion.
 This buoyant outlook is anchored by the Saudi Gaming and Esports National Strategy, which aims to increase the sector’s GDP contribution to more than $13.3 billion and create 39,000 new jobs by 2030.

-Looking inward, gaming is one of the fastest-growing segments of the Saudi media industry, powered by advanced infrastructure, widespread tech adoption, and some of the fastest internet speeds globally.
+Looking inwards, gaming is one of the fastest-growing segments of the Saudi media industry, powered by advanced infrastructure, widespread tech adoption, and some of the fastest internet speeds globally.

 Advancements in technology continue to reshape how games are developed and experienced, making gaming increasingly accessible across devices: mobile, PC, and console.
-Notably, video game console imports are projected to exceed 2.4 million units across across 2024–2025, underscoring robust consumer demand.
+Notably, video game console imports are projected to exceed 2.4 million units across 2024 and 2025, underscoring robust consumer demand.

-This opens up significant opportunities for global studios and platforms to develop games rooted in Saudi culture while maintaining global appeal.
-The trend aligns with the government’s accelerating efforts to boost local content creation and strengthen intellectual property (IP) protection.
+This creates significant opportunities for global studios and platforms that can design and develop games rooted in Saudi culture, while also ensuring global market relevance.
+This aligns with the government’s accelerating efforts to boost local content development and strengthen intellectual property (IP) protection.

 Adtech Companies Discover New Revenue Streams in Saudi Digital Media Sector